Skip to main content

 The website is updated live with the latest scores and stories from our extensive research database.
 The database is the product of over 30 years’ research, with new data being added every day by our team of dedicated researchers.

-While many ethical buying guides focus on the product, Ethical Consumer provides unique and in-depth insight into the ethics of the companies behind the brands.
+While many ethical buying guides focus on the product, Ethical Consumer provides unique and in-depth insight into the ethics of the companies behind the brands (which may include the actions of parent and sister companies).

 After all, isn't it better to buy a cruelty-free product from a company that doesn't test its other products on animals?
 Or recycled toilet paper from a firm that isn't cutting down virgin forests for its other ranges?